Stationary measure induced by the eigenvalue problem of the one-dimensional Hadamard walk: Summary

 \section{Summary}

 The present paper dealt with stationary measures of the Hadamard walk on $\mathbb{Z}$.
-By solving the eigenvalue problem via the transfer matrices $T^{+}(H)$ and $T^{-}(H)$, all the stationary measures $\widetilde{\mathcal{M}_{s}(U_{H})}$ were divided into three classes, i.e., quadratic polynomial type $\widetilde{\mathcal{M}_{s,qp}(U_{H})}$, bounded type $\widetilde{\mathcal{M}_{s,bdd}(U_{H})}$, and exponential type $\widetilde{\mathcal{M}_{s,exp}(U_{H})}$.
+By solving the eigenvalue problem via the transfer matrices $T^{+}_{\lambda}(H)$ and $T^{-}_{\lambda}(H)$, all the stationary measures $\widetilde{\mathcal{M}_{s}(U_{H})}$ were divided into three classes, i.e., quadratic polynomial type $\widetilde{\mathcal{M}_{s,qp}(U_{H})}$, bounded type $\widetilde{\mathcal{M}_{s,bdd}(U_{H})}$, and exponential type $\widetilde{\mathcal{M}_{s,exp}(U_{H})}$.
 In other words, we obtained

 In particular, we presented an explicit necessary and sufficient condition for the bounded-type stationary measure to be periodic.
 Furthermore, we confirmed that any stationary measure in $\widetilde{\mathcal{M}_{s}(U_{H})}$ is not probability measure.
-This result is striking different from the corresponding one for three-state Grover walk on $\mathbb{Z}$.
+This result is strikingly different from the corresponding one for three-state Grover walk on $\mathbb{Z}$.
 In fact, the set of stationary measures for this walk contains $\ell^{2}$-function and functions with finite support.
-It would be interesting future problems to prove that
+It would be an interesting future problem to prove that

 \\ \\ \\